TheWeirdDev/theweirddev.github.io/_posts/2015-11-22-spring-yml-datasources.markdown

 ---
 layout: post
 title:  "Spring boot: YAML multiple datasources"
-date:   2015-11-22 23:56:45
+date:   2016-08-21 23:56:45
 comments: true
 toc: false
 categories:
 - blog
 permalink: spring-yml-datasources
 description: How to configure multiple datasources in Srping boot using YAML.
+(Updated)
 ---

+> This post is an update from the original post created the 22nd of Nov 2015.

 In this example we will see how to config two datasources on different environments (development, test, production) using a YAML config file.
+Before starting, I added in my __pom.xml__ the __spring-boot-starter-jdbc__.

 ## application.yml

-In order to select the environment I used profiles.
-Then, we can see the datasources configured on each environments.
+In order to represent the several environments I used profiles.
+After that, for each environment I set the properties concerning the datasources.
+We can notice the two datasources each time.

+> Profiles are used to group beans together.
+For a specific profile the beans are created only if the profile is activated.

 {% highlight yaml%}
 spring: